loinc/comp-loinc/documentation/stats.md

 depth 2, and once at depth 3.

 **Disaggregating major subtrees**
-CompLOINC and LOINC have more than 1 top-level branches (AKA subhierachies or subtrees).
+CompLOINC and LOINC have more than 1 top-level branches (AKA subhierarchies or subtrees).

 | Terminology | Hierarchy name   | Root URI                        |
 |-------------|------------------|---------------------------------|